 Dr. Guo obtained his Ph.D. in Biochemistry at Free University of Berlin.
 His Ph.D. dissertation focused on the investigation of the underlying pathological mechanism of Marfan syndrome, a heritable connective tissue disorder.
 He proposed a completely new therapeutic strategy using monoclonal and anti-inflammatory treatment to ameliorate manifestations of aortic disease in Marfan patients.
 This work resulted in several peer-reviewed articles in prestigious journals such as Circulation.
 He received his postdoctoral training at UCLA School of Dentistry, where he studied the role of NFk-B signaling pathways in oral squamous cell carcinoma.

-In 2014, Dr. Guo joined the Department of Neurology and Neurotherapeutics for his second postdoctoral training and is now an Instructor in the same department.
+In 2014, Dr. Guo joined the Department of Neurology for his second postdoctoral training and is now an Instructor in the same department.
 His current research focuses on understanding the mechanism of resistance to EGFR inhibition in glioblastoma (GBM).
 He has identified an adaptive signaling pathway that is responsible for the resistance to EGFR inhibition in GBM and proposed a new treatment strategy to overcome resistance to EGFR inhibition.
 He also has a particular interest in oncogenic signaling in GBM invasion and proliferation.